madelinezday/buttondown/guides/surveys.md

 ![“Export” button](https://github.com/madelinezday/buttondown/blob/main/images/surveys/surveys:export-button-2.gif?raw=true)

 Shortly after you hit the “Export” button, you’ll be prompted to download your data.
-Just note that it may take a moment or two to show up!

-Alternatively, you can also navigate to the “[Exports](https://buttondown.email/settings#exports)” section of your general settings.
-Click on your most recent export, and the download will begin automatically.
+Alternatively, you can navigate to the “[Exports](https://buttondown.email/settings#exports)” section of your general settings.
+Click on your most recent export, and your download will begin automatically.

 ![“Export” section in Buttondown “Features” settings](https://github.com/madelinezday/buttondown/blob/main/images/settings/surveys:exports-section-in-settings.gif?raw=true)